hamid-kamalpour/jsdbcore/README.md

 A full client-side javascript database library.

-JSDbCore is a library created to simplify new Html5 javascript database API's.<br>
+JSDbCore is a library created to simplify the new Html5 javascript database API's.<br>
 It uses Html5 technologies like IndexedDb and WebSql to implement a easier client-side database API, enabling web apps to run totally offline.

 This is a start, so only the indexeddb api is partially complete.

-*This technologies are experimental, so could apper some bugs, and the api could change.<br>
+*This technologies are experimental, so could apper some bugs and the api change with the time.
 *Check the browser compatibility before try.

 ## QuickStart